Wilbrecht-Lab/mouse_RLWM/README.md

 # Analysis_code

 This folder contains python scripts that were used for Figures 4,5,7-9 in the main text and Figures 5-6 in the supplement.
+It also contains the code used to run mixed linear models to produce the stats reported in the main text.
 In order to run the script, you must have downloaded *`all_age_regression.csv`* from the **processed_data** folder in **data**.

 # Modeling